RomainSire/blog-bison-voyageur/README.md

 So, I have a travel blog (that I'm taking way too long to update..!).
 I made it several years ago, and at the time I chose Wordpress to manage it.
 It was the fastest and easiest solution.
 However now, I learned how to code, and I want to develop my own small blog CMS with:
 - Node.Js/Express REST API as a backend
-- MySQL database (with Sequelize as ORM)
+- MongoDB as database (I don't think there will be many relations in the database, so...)
-- Single page application developed with Angular for the frontend
+- Single page application (I'm still not sure if I will use Angular or Vue)

 ## Features
 ### Must-have features